Horse racing in India: Famous owners

 Prominent owners over the years include; HH Maharaja Sir Harisinghji of Kashmir, HH Maharaja Jiwajirao Scindia, Vijayasinhji Chhatrasinhji, M. A. M. Ramaswamy, Vijay Mallya, Suresh Mahindra, Major PK Mehra, Marthand Mahindra, The Thomas Family (AV Thomas Group), The Brar family of Muktsar, The Goculdas Family, Ranjit V. Bhat, The Khaitan Family (McNeil & Magor Group), The Poonawalla Family, KN Dhunjibhoy, Shapoor Mistry, Vijay Shirke, Ameeta Mehra, S Rangarajan, Sunit Khatau of the Khatau family.

 Horse racing gambling in India

-The process of betting is heavily prohibited in India, except for online betting at sites that are based outside of India (known as "offshore sites"), and allows players to deposit and withdraw Indian rupees.
-However, horse racing and lotteries are legal in both land-based and online betting houses.
+The process of betting is heavily prohibited in India - excluding horse racing and lotteries.
 The Supreme Court in the case of Dr. KR Lakshmanan v.
 State of Tamil Nadu (AIR 1996 SC 1153), stated that horse racing is not based on luck alone but is also based on skills.
 Several states have enacted statutes that specifically allow licensed bookmakers.
 Currently, betting is low-key after the GST regime came into being as it is heavily taxed by the Indian Govt.
 This has led to the sport suffering heavy loss of revenue.